calacademy-research/citations_finder/README.md

 pyautogui module to simulate user keyboard input (command-s to save).
 For this to work, you must enable the application running citations_finder (e.g.: command, or pycharm) to do keyboard input.

-**WARNING WARNING WARNING**:
-This will ERASE the contents of firefox_save_directory.
-Recommended that you change the default firefox save directory to something specific while running in this mode.

 # Technical notes